18-sumit/WEATHER/README.md

 # Weather App

 Welcome to the Weather App repository!
-This simple web application, built with HTML, CSS, and JS, fetches real-time weather data using the Rapid API.
+This simple web application, built with HTML, CSS, and JS, fetches real-time weather data using the Open Weather API.

 ## Features